If your question isn’t answered here, or on our site, contact us Thanks!

 From it’s inception in 2010 CSA became a ‘go to’ place in Tasmania for dedicated actors in training.
 Over this time Sara Cooper personally facilitated the contact between industry and students.
 The CSA Listings now mean the industry and media departments can directly access CSA students and view their work.
 The listings have resulted in over 150 castings in film and TV in 2016 alone.

 The Listings are compulsory for students accepted into our Industry Classes.

 Do I pay a commission for work gained through the listings?

-No. In 2017 Cooper Management Agency will not take commission for work secured via our listings, unless negotiated at the time of audition.
+Cooper Management Agency does not take commission for work secured via our listings, unless otherwise negotiated.

 Can I choose my headshot?

 Headshot choice is made by a CSA professional.
 You can contact us if you would like to adjust your shot.

 Yes!
 Your headshots will be made accessible to you via an online drive.
 You are able to utilise your headshots online or in printed version for both professional and personal purposes.

 How does your bumper sticker competition work?